Mark Hobson (spree killer): James and Joan Britton

 The next day, he murdered an elderly couple, James and Joan Britton, at their home in Strensall, York.

 Arrest and trial

-Hobson was arrested at a petrol station on 25 July 2004, in the village of Shipton-by-Beningbrough, near York, following a nationwide manhunt.
-At his subsequent trial in April 2005, Hobson admitted all four murders.
+Hobson was arrested at a petrol station on 25 July 2004, in the village of Shipton-by-Beningbrough, near York, following a nationwide manhunt after the attendant recognised him.
+He was found burrowed between a thornbush and a septic tank behind an upholstery shop.
+Upon being arrested, Hobson said to the arresting officers "I'm a fucking killer, aren't I?"

+Mark Hobson's trial began on 18 April 2005 at Leeds Crown Court for four counts of murder with Paul Worsley as prosecutor.
+Hobson admitted to all four murders and pled guilty.
+Due to the grisly murders, he was ordered to undergo psychiatric evaluation but was found to be sane and fully culpable for his actions.

+During sentencing, Mr. Justice Gregson told Hobson "the enormity of what you've done is beyond words.
+The damage you've done is incalculable.
+You not only destroyed the lives of your victims but you devastated the lives of those who loved them."
 He was sentenced to life imprisonment on 27 May 2005 with a recommendation that he should never be released.

 The court was also told that Hobson had stabbed a love rival five times in the chest in a daylight attack in front of shoppers in Selby in 2002, leaving the victim with a punctured lung.
 Hobson had admitted grievous bodily harm and avoided a prison sentence, instead receiving a community punishment order.
 This lenient sentence came under much criticism in the light of Hobson's later offending.

 Appeal

 Hobson lodged an appeal to have a lower minimum sentence set, claiming that he should have been given a more lenient sentence because he had admitted all four murders at the earliest opportunity.
 He also claimed that no other murderer who admitted their crimes at the first opportunity had ever been recommended for lifelong imprisonment.
 This was not true, as a similar recommendation had been imposed on child killers Timothy Morss and Brett Tyler in 1996 even though they had admitted their crimes at the earliest opportunity.

 The appeal was turned down by the Court of Appeal when Lord Phillips agreed with the trial judge's recommendation, saying that in his opinion, Hobson should never be released, regardless of a guilty plea, since the murders had been so horrific.